alanr74/Barrier/README.md

 ## Architecture

-The application follows SOLID principles with a layered architecture:
+The application follows SOLID principles with a clean layered architecture and dependency injection:

 ### Layers